Zheng Shuang (actress, born 1991)

 Zheng Shuang (born Zheng Yihan; 22 August 1991) is a Chinese actress.
 She rose to fame with her role as Chu Yuxun in Meteor Shower (2009–2010), becoming the youngest actress to be nominated for Best Actress at the China TV Golden Eagle Award.
 She is also known for her roles in TV series Swords of Legends (2015) and Love O2O (2016).
 She was chosen by Southern Metropolis Daily as one of the "Four Dan Actresses of the post-90s Generation".

-In 2021, Zheng's career was suspended after being involved in a series of scandals of tax evasion and surrogacy.
+In 2021, Zheng's career was suspended after being involved in a series of scandals about tax evasion and surrogacy.

 Education

 Zheng Shuang received a Bachelor of Arts with a major in performing arts from Beijing Film Academy in 2011.

 Career

 2009–2013: Beginnings and rising popularity

-In 2009, Zheng Shuang made her debut in Meteor Shower, Hunan TV's remake of the hit Taiwanese drama Meteor Garden.
+In 2009, Zheng made her debut in Meteor Shower, Hunan TV's remake of the hit Taiwanese drama Meteor Garden.
 The drama was a major hit in China, and shot Zheng to instant fame.
 She also released a single, "Love Waltz" for the OST.
 Zheng was nominated for the Best Actress award at the 25th China TV Golden Eagle Award, becoming the youngest actress to be nominated.
 Zheng subsequently reprised her role in the second season of the drama which aired in 2010.

 In 2011, Zheng starred in Gordon Chan's fantasy film, Mural, which won her the Best New Actress award at the Hong Kong Film Directors' Guild Award.
 The same year she starred in action comedy film No Limit, and historical romance drama War of Desire.

 In 2012, Zheng portrayed double roles in the historical drama Secret History of Princess Taiping, playing Princess Taiping and Princess Andingsi.
 In 2013, she starred in fashion romance drama The Queen of SOP 2, the sequel to the 2011 hit drama.